Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 I wasn’t looking for a new morning drink but the day I tried apple cider vinegar pink salt and baking soda together, everything shifted just a little.
 It’s not flashy.
 It’s not sweet.
 But it feels like a deep breath before a long day.
 The sharp edge of the vinegar meets the grounded calm of pink salt, and baking soda smooths it all into something… strangely peaceful.
 I drink it on the mornings I feel foggy or tense and within minutes, there’s clarity.
 Not the caffeine kind.
 The kind that whispers, “You’ve got this.”
 Even Jackson notices.
 “You’re not grumpy today,” he once said, toast in hand.
 I’ll take it.

-finished pink salt and baking soda drink in the morning
+pink salt apple cider vinegar lemon baking soda recipe in morning light

 Calm mornings begin here